 If the leaves of your tomato plant are wilting and the stems are beginning to collapse, this could mean your plant is dying.

-Although, it can often be difficult to tell the difference between a dying tomato plant and one that is suffering from factors that don’t need attention.
+Although, it can often be difficult to tell the difference between a dying tomato plant and one suffering from factors that don’t need attention.

-If you notice any sort of changes in the appearance of your tomato plants, such as yellowing or wilted leaves, I would suggest keeping a close eye on them for a few days before taking any sort of action.
+If you notice any changes in the appearance of your tomato plants, such as yellowing or wilted leaves, I would suggest keeping a close eye on them for a few days before taking any action.

-Sometimes, a tomato plant can be affected by factors like a change in weather, which can cause disruptions in growth that your plant will soon recover from.
+Sometimes, a tomato plant can be affected by changes in weather, which can cause disruptions in growth that your plant will soon recover from.

-If up to a week has passed and your tomato plant has shown no signs of recovery, then that is definitely a cause for alarm.
+If up to a week has passed and your tomato plant has shown no signs of recovery, that is a cause for alarm.

-Symptoms of a dying tomato include leaves have become dry and crisp to the touch, and discoloration has spread to the stems.
+Symptoms of a dying tomato include dry leaves that are crisp to the touch and discoloration spreading to the stems.